-Run (Open) the selected EXE file to install the JDK.
+Run (or Open) the EXE download file to install the JDK.
 (Alternatively save the file for running offline, for example to be taken and installed on another Windows machine.)
-Please only run executable code from trusted sources.
-Only download the Java installer from oracle.com.
+Only run executable code from trusted sources, i.e. only download the Java installer from oracle.com.

-When the Java installation program runs Windows will display the User Account Control (UAC) dialog.
-At the UAC dialog select Yes.
+When the Java installation program runs, Windows may display the User Account Control (UAC) dialog.
+At the UAC dialog enter the machine admin password and select Yes.

 The progress bar is displayed as the JDK and then the JRE is installed.

 Once installed click the Close button.
-(The Next Steps button opens the browser).
+(The Next Steps button opens a browser).
 Java is now installed and ready to run Java programs.
 Java source code can be compiled into programs.

 Optionally Set the JAVA_HOME Environment Variable

-Setting the JAVA_HOME environment variable may be required because on some Windows installations IDEs, such as Android Studio and the Android SDK tools, may have trouble accessing the Java JDK.
-To set the JAVA_HOME environment variable
+Setting the JAVA_HOME environment variable may be required because on some Windows PCs.
+This is because Java apps may have trouble accessing the Java JDK.
+To set the JAVA_HOME environment variable:

-- Or to quickly access the Environment Variables in Windows go to the Start screen (press the Windows key) and type env then select Edit environment variables for your account.
+- To access the Environment Variables in Windows go to the search box and type env then select Edit environment variables for your account.

 Checking that Java is Installed on Windows

-- Windows 10 and 8.1 - At the Windows Start Screen type com to find the Command Prompt.
+- Windows 10 and 8.1 - At the search box type com to find the Command Prompt.